München-Nürnberg-Express: Rolling stock

-As of the 2007 schedule, the München-Nürnberg-Express is the only regional train in Germany with a maximum speed of 200 km/h.
+The München-Nürnberg-Express was the first regional train in Germany with a maximum speed of 200 km/h after the suspension of the InterRegio.
 This high speed is necessary to not hinder the ICE traffic, which travels at speeds of up to 300 km/h.
 However, since Deutsche Bahn does not own regional rolling stock capable of travelling at such high speeds, push-pull InterCity train compositions are used for the service.

 Between September and November 2006, 26 coaches (among them three control cars) were specially equipped for the München-Nürnberg-Express in the Neumünster workshop.
 The coaches were repainted to the red livery used by regional trains.
 The interior remains largely unchanged from the regular InterCity, providing tables, folding tables, reading lamps and laptop sockets.
 The normal InterCity passenger information system is installed in the coaches, however seats cannot be reserved on the train.
 Coaches are pressurised to avoid uncomfortable pressure variations in tunnels.
 The train does not have a buffet car, but snacks and drinks are served from a trolley.
 The train is a non smoking train, just like any other German train.

-The train usually is a push-pull set operated with the refurbished coaches and a Class 101 engine.
-On occasion, a Class 120 or Class 182 engine is used as well.
+Since December 2020, services have been operated by Škoda push–pull train sets consisting of a Škoda 109 E3 (DB class 102) locomotive, five intermediate cars and a control car.
+Previously the train was usually operated with refurbished coaches and a Class 101 engine.
+On occasion, a Class 120 or Class 182 engine was used as well.
 A full trainset normally consists of six coaches: